schickm/lwlightning.org/stroke-clinic/index.md

 We will continue freestyle and also begin Backstroke for those ready, as well as introduce backstroke stroke components to some beginning levels.

-#### Week 2  Note TIME CHANGE FOR THIS WEEK  NO REGULAR SWIM TEAM PRACTICE this week
-The pool is open to the public this week -- we meet in the concession area before clinic begins

 #### Begin Session 3 Breaststroke Friday 4:30 PM 5/25

 We will continue freestyle and backstroke and also begin Breaststroke for those ready